Ethics of neuromarketing

 Combine brains with marketing

 Before getting to the ethical side of the story, let us give you a brief history lesson in marketing.
 You can pretty much say that marketing was invented alongside money.
 Before the digital era, shop owners already displayed their products as appealing as possible to increase sales.
 In the 80’s TV and radio commercials appeared.
 Later on, researchers started conducting marketing research and developed important theories and models.
 During the 90’s, the first interest in the brain for marketing purposes arose.
 Ten years later, neuromarketing was born.
 The first research on how the consumer’s brain works were presented.
 The term was officially coined in 2002 by Professor Smidts of Rotterdam University.
 Slightly patriotic side note: this explains why many of the leading neuromarketing experts and companies are Dutch!

 Neuromarketing vs marketing

 Let’s compare neuromarketing with traditional marketing for your understanding.
 Neuromarketing gives us information about the strengths and weaknesses of marketing strategies.
-By measuring brain activity you can determine the power of advertisements, websites, commercials, flyers and everything else related to your business.
+By measuring brain activity, you can determine the power of advertisements, websites, commercials, flyers and everything else related to your business.
 We are not aware of these processes and call them subconscious.
-A simple example is that you can predict if someone likes a certain colour or not while looking at their brain.
-This gives a lot more objective insights about consumer behaviour.
+A simple example is that you can predict if someone likes a certain colour or not while looking at his or her brain.
+That gives a lot more objective insights about consumer behaviour.

 Traditional tools, like a survey, will not always provide a complete answer.
-People are not always honest, sometimes they will provide answers they think the questioner wants to hear and sometimes it can be hard to accurately express how you feel.
+People are not always honest, and sometimes they will provide answers they think the questioner wants to hear and sometimes it can be hard to express how you feel accurately.
 Over time, we will only get closer to making more accurate predictions of consumer behaviour with neuromarketing.
 Where traditional marketing focuses on what works and what does not, neuromarketing focuses on the why and how.
 It brings the field of marketing, neuroscience and psychology together.
 This gives us new, interesting insights into the consumer’s mind.
 You can apply neuromarketing to a broad spectrum of tools.
 E-mail flow, website design, video or communication are a few examples of how to improve your business.

 How they practically differ